philanderson888/course-notes/Cyber/Cyber/README.md

 [https://nvd.nist.gov/](https://nvd.nist.gov/)
 CVE common vulns
-NVT network vuln tests : scan for NVD and CVE known vulns SCAP security content automation protocol which can organise known vulnerabilities in an automated fashion to help enterprises deal with known vulnerabilities and organise them
+NVT network vuln tests : scan for NVD and CVE known vulns OVAL also is web exploits
-SCAP slides
-Can use SCAP to output the results of Vulnerability Scans into meaningful data Vulnerability SCAN ==> output in a format specified by SCAP which taps into the NVD vulnerability database and also the CVE vulnerability/exploits list
-OVAL also is web exploits
 Merterpreter
 Payload to inject onto remote system for purpose of running commands, showing screnshots etc